jsedwards11/Uber-Data-Analytics/README.md

-# Creating an ETL Pipeline Using Google Cloud Platform and BigQuery, Mage, and Looker.
+# Creating an ETL Pipeline Using Google Cloud Platform and BigQuery, Python, Mage, and Looker.

 ## Architecture Diagram